108 Leonard: City government ownership

-Marvin Schneider and Eric Reiner restored 346 Broadway's clock in 1980.
+City employees Marvin Schneider and Eric Reiner restored 346 Broadway's clock in 1980.
 The city government would not let Schneider and Reiner fix the clock without liability insurance, so New York Life donated an insurance policy for the two men.
 Schneider had never fixed a clock before, but he thought 346 Broadway's broken clock signified "a city that wasn't working".
 After fixing the clock, Schneider, Reiner, and George Whaley were asked to fix clocks in other city buildings, and they continued to wind 346 Broadway's clock every week.
 In addition, Schneider began petitioning the New York City Landmarks Preservation Commission (LPC) to designate the former New York Life Building as a city landmark.
 The building was added to the National Register of Historic Places in 1982.
 In part due to Schneider's advocacy, the LPC designated the building's exterior and parts of the interior as a landmark on February 12, 1987; the interior-landmark designation covered ten separate parts of the building.

 City officials and former Rikers Island prisoners built five courtrooms in the building during the 1980s; the new courtrooms did not include prisoner holding cells, so they were used for Civil Court cases instead of criminal cases.
 By 1993, the Department of Citywide Administrative Services had restored the ninth floor for the probation department.
 The old New York Life Building continued to physically deteriorate through the 1990s, as many of the interior spaces had been covered with linoleum, divided by partitions, and marked by graffiti.
 The city's general services commissioner, William J. Diamond, said that 346 Broadway was one of the few city-owned buildings that could be feasibly converted into a private development.
 The interior spaces continued to be publicly accessible in the 2000s, although the clock tower was only accessible on Wednesdays.
 The probation department and summons court remained at the building until the early 2010s.